Lymah123/100-days-of-code/2026-daily-show-up.md

 06/03/26

-- Made requested changes to my PR on Statix reposiotory
+- Made requested changes to my PR on Statix repository

+09/03/25

+- I spent the whole of today working on a client project.